• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

-Filed Under: All Recipes, Entertaining, Europe, Italy, Quick and Easy, Side Dish, Thanksgiving Recipes, vegan, Vegetarian Tagged With: dairy-free, gluten-free, holiday recipes
+Filed Under: All Recipes, Entertaining, Europe, Italian Recipes, Quick and Easy, Side Dish, Thanksgiving Recipes, vegan, Vegetarian Tagged With: dairy-free, gluten-free, holiday recipes

 Reader Interactions